Formal Halls are expected to be run in Michaelmas Term 2021, you will be able to book places on UPAY up to 14 days in advance.

 1. Did you pay with your university card?

 College actually operates three different prices for each of the food items it sells: one for external customers paying with cash, one for students paying with cash, and a third for students paying with their university card.
 The cheapest way to buy food is to use your university card, which has EPOS (Electronic Point of Sale) functions.
-Every term you will have £195 loaded onto the card (see below for details about this), but you can check what you’ve bought and add more funds at Upay
+You can check what you’ve bought and add more funds using the Upay app

 2. Did you look at the till?